FDio/csit/docs/ietf/draft-vpolak-bmwg-plrsearch-02.md

 the critical load, offered loads vary as they approach the critical load.

+The only quantity of trial measurement result affecting the computation is loss count.
+No latency (or other information) is taken into account.

 PLRsearch uses Bayesian Inference, computed using numerical integration, which takes long time to get reliable enough results.
 Therefore it takes some time before the most recent measurement result starts affecting